Nike Air Max Sequent Review Facts

 and the second is a synthetic blend of fiber; these two materials are so well combined that they function as a single unit.
 Despite Nike withholding certain information about their manufacturing process, the build quality is clearly very high.
 The stitching work along the upper is double laid and highly durable.
 The synthetic materials used for its construction are also very breathable.
 Additional beneficial features include a supportive suede underlay and articulated grooves that encourage an excellent fit.

 The Nike Air Max Sequent weighs the average running shoe weight of roughly 10 ounces.
 As a high-profile manufacturer, it makes sense that Nike paid a lot of attention to the components of this shoe and placed every ounce of material deliberately.
 The aforementioned Mono Mesh upper is extremely lightweight and nearly molecule-thin.
 Also worth mentioning is that the U-shaped Max Air unit placed on the heel of the shoe is literally made from air.
 Nike couldn’t have used lighter material even if they had help from NASA engineers.
+Read also about best nike running shoes.

 The high breathability of the Nike Air Max Sequent is provided through a number of features.
 The first major contributor of ventilation is the highly praised Mono Mesh upper.
 The airflow of this particular component has been described as second to none in conditions ranging from high and humid heat